Authenticated Private Set Intersection: A Merkle Tree-Based Approach for Enhancing Data Integrity

 \section{Conclusion}

 In this work, we introduce a novel definition of integrity for PSI and further propose authenticated PSI as a means of addressing data integrity attacks.
 By integrating Merkle Trees \cite{Mer89} with state-of-the-art two-party PSI protocols \cite{RS21,RR22} and multi-party PSI protocols \cite{NTY21}, we construct both two-party and multi-party authenticated PSI schemes and demonstrate their implementation and performance.
 Authenticated PSI augments the strong privacy guarantees of traditional PSI with robust data authentication was shown under our threat model evaluation.

-Moreover, we suggest several avenues for further enhancements.
-In practice, authenticated PSI and conventional PSI serve different scenarios; the additional verification required for input datasets makes authenticated PSI less efficient than the fastest existing PSI protocols.
 In addition, the specific type of authenticated PSI closely depends on the underlying PSI scheme (whether honest-majority or malicious, two-party or multi-party, balanced or unbalanced).
 Consequently, advancements in base PSI constructions will naturally drive improvements in authenticated PSI.
 With regard to the verification block, the sequential leaf-computation algorithm and authentication-path generation for Merkle trees have essentially reached optimal complexity \cite{Szy04}.
 Nonetheless, alternative methods such as digital signatures \cite{LZG+24} or function secret sharing could also be employed to realize integrity verification, is it feasible to design multi-party authenticated PSI protocols that matches the best standard schemes?
 As these building blocks continue to mature, authenticated PSI will play a pivotal role in supply-chain management, cross-organizational collaboration, as well as in medical data sharing and collaborative diagnostics.